jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 title: 'Music on my Mind: the music & mental health campaign '
 date: 2016-12-01T06:36:27.000Z
 description: >-
-  Aiming to raise funds and awareness of mental health issues in the public AND music community
+  Our campaign to raise funds and awareness of mental health issues in the public AND music community
 featuredImage: /img/momm fundraising.png
 ---
 **MUSIC ON MY MIND**